Traffic volumes rebound quickly as economy gets back in gear

 Heavy traffic rebounded sharply last month and, was just 7.8 per cent lower than May 2019, ANZ's monthly Truckometer Index shows.

-The month of May included 13 days of Level 3 lockdown and 18 days of Level 2.
+The month of May included 13 days of level 3 lockdown and 18 days of level 2.

 A further increase in both heavy and light traffic is expected with the move to Level 1, said ANZ chief economist Sharon Zollner.